-EPA metric Unit of measurement What this metric means 2022 result (metric status) AMP National % of planned Whether the Asset Management Plan 100 Environment delivery National Environment Programme is (Green) Programme Delivery being delivered to plan (Green)
+EPA metric Unit of measurement What this metric means 2022 result (metric status) AMP National Environment Programme Delivery % of planned delivery Whether the Asset Management Plan National Environment Programme is being delivered to plan 100 (Green)

 In 2022/23 Dŵr Cymru delivered 19 schemes as planned - four improvement schemes, 13 investigation schemes and two monitoring schemes.
 The cumulative total of AMP NEP schemes completed to date is 265.
 The improvements delivered by the programme will mean assets achieve higher standards and deliver water quality improvements.
 We expect Dŵr Cymru to maintain green status for 2023.